vizicist/palette/README.md

 - in Visual Studio Code, in the "extensions marketplace" section on the left side, type in "go" and install the Go language support.

-- to compile everything, enter these lines in the "cmd" window.
+- to compile everything, use a newly-created "cmd" window (so that the changes to PATH and the environment variable are reflected) and enter these lines:

 ```
-cd windows
+cd %PALETTESOURCE%\windows
 build
 ```
 The result of this should be an installer executable in the release directory.